NicholasTancredi/react-native-redux-store-creator/README.md

 The reducers argument is passed to the combineReducers method from redux http://redux.js.org/docs/api/combineReducers.html

 ##### Optional arguments:
-persistStore, purgeKeys, purgeAll, storage, are from persistStore https://github.com/rt2zz/redux-persist
+persistStore, purgeKeys, purgeAll are from persistStore https://github.com/rt2zz/redux-persist

 **persistStore**: The options object passed to persistStore. *Defaults to an empty Object.*